AWS EC2 Setup

 • An AWS account with a credit card - the free tier covers everything we're doing here

-• A ChatGPT Pro account ($20/month) — used as your AI provider inside OpenClaw.
-As of February 2026 this is the easiest, most cost-effective way in, and everything else in this guide is free
+• A ChatGPT Plus account ($20/month) - used as your AI provider inside OpenClaw.
+This is the easiest, most cost-effective way in, and everything else in this guide is free

 • A Discord account - this is how you'll actually talk to your OpenClaw instance once it's running